 The opportunity lies in how much value you bring, which can be a difficult adjustment if your main goal is getting paid upfront.

-Still, I think it’s more important to consider the enormous impact it will have on people and how they support and champion your office in the community.
+Still, I think it’s more important to consider the enormous impact refund transfers will have on people and how they support and champion your tax business in the community.